usgs/hazdev-template/docs/scssVariables.md

 Used as padding and margin of many elements.
 Default is 8px.

+### $horizontal-spacing
+Used as left and right padding and margin of many elements.
+Default is $spacing.

+### $vertical-spacing
+Used as top and bottom padding and margin of many elements.
+Default is $spacing.

 ### $breakpoint-full
 Width of page when OffCanvas is disabled.
 Default is 768px.